Reform Timeline: Key Dates

 - Identify your e-reporting flows: B2C transactions, international, payment data.

-Phase 2 — Selection and configuration (6 months before)
+Phase 2 — PA selection and contracting (6 months before)

 - Configure your accounting software to generate invoices in Factur-X EN 16931 format.

-- Test the reception and emission of electronic invoices in a test environment.
+- Test reception and emission of invoices in the PA sandbox before going live.

 - Train your accounting and sales teams on the new processes.